Model building using HydroMT Delft3D FM#

 It can be seen that many arguments are required for the methods.
 Some arguments require data sources, typically indicated using <...>_fn.
 For example, the setup_pipes method requires a data source for the geometry of the pipes: pipes_fn, and additionally a data source with the default geometry of these pipes: pipes_default_fn.
 These data sources are obtained either directly by providing a path to the corresponding file, or by using an entry from a given data catalog.
 The next section explains how to create and use a data catalog.

-NOTE: In this example, we apply region argument in setup_rivers_from_dem, setup_pipes and setup_mesh2d.
-They are identical in this example but one can alter them to have different region for rivers, for pipes and for 2dmesh.
-This allows the user to customize their model as much as possible, as the extent of the 1D river can differ from the extent of the 1D urban network or the 2D inundation grid.
-The region bbox are in WGS 84 as required, but the user should specify the dflowfm model destination CRS in the global section in order to allow to use grid definition data (rivers, pipes) from different data sources or CRS.
+NOTE: In this example, we apply the region argument in setup_rivers_from_dem, setup_pipes, and setup_mesh2d.
+They are identical in this example, but you can alter them to have different regions for rivers, pipes, and the 2D mesh.
+This allows you to customize your model as much as possible, as the extent of the 1D river can differ from the extent of the 1D urban network or the 2D inundation grid.
+The region bounding boxes (bbox) are in WGS 84 as required, but you should specify the dflowfm model destination Coordinate Reference System (CRS) in the global section.
+This ensures that you can use grid definition data (rivers, pipes) from different data sources or CRS.

 Data for model setup#

-Most of the time, the <...>_fn arguments correspond to a data source from the DataCatalog which is based on a yml-file with references to the data paths/urls and how the data should be read.
-This file can be provided to hydromt using -d <path_to_yml_file>.
-The functionality of the data catalog is prescribed by HydroMT Core and therefore, the detailed description on how to create and use a data catalog can be found in the HydroMT core docs.
+Most of the time, the <...>_fn arguments correspond to a data source from the DataCatalog, which is based on a YAML file with references to the data paths/URLs and how the data should be read.
+This file can be provided to HydroMT using -d <path_to_yml_file>.
+The functionality of the data catalog is prescribed by HydroMT Core, and therefore, the detailed description on how to create and use a data catalog can be found in the HydroMT core docs.
 It is possible to use multiple data catalogs by repeating the -d flag.

-A data catalog in HydroMT is a structured way to organize and reference various datasets, making it easier to manage and access data for modelling.
-Its entries describe where data can be found, which adapter to use to read data with which settings, how to change the data when reading (scaling, off-setting) and metadata.
+A data catalog in HydroMT is a structured way to organize and reference various datasets, making it easier to manage and access data for modeling.
+Its entries describe where data can be found, which adapter to use to read data with which settings, how to modify the data when reading (scaling, offsetting), and metadata.

-NOTE: In HydroMT-Delft3D FM, an additional data catalog with all default parameters values is always used parameters_data.yml.
-It contains default values for 1D network elements and structures as well as default 2D landuse parameter mapping tables.
+NOTE: In HydroMT-Delft3D FM, an additional data catalog with all default parameter values is always used: parameters_data.yml.
+It contains default values for 1D network elements and structures, as well as default 2D land use parameter mapping tables.

 [6]: